davidhay25/actnow/input/pagecontent/api-input.md

 In some cases, [conditonal create](http://hl7.org/fhir/http.html#ccreate) is also used where the resource must be present in the bundle to allow the server to resolve the resource ids for referencing, but the resource is not intended to be updated if already present.
 The Patient resource is an example where this might be appropriate.

+[Conditional delete](http://hl7.org/fhir/http.html#3.1.0.7.1) operations are not defined, as errors can be managed with appropriate resource status updates and a Conditional update.

 #### Resource identifier as the discriminator